theRacoonPrime/appium_setup/Readme.md

 # appium_setup_test

-Brief project description goes here.
+Mobile testing project for android and iOS platforms

 ## Table of Contents